 Metagenomic data, or DNA sequencing data gathered from whole samples rather than single cells or isolated strains, is easy to generate, but difficult to assemble and interpret.
 The workshop aimed to showcase how researchers are utilizing deep learning to automatically generate insights from metagenomic data.

 In deep learning, a branch of machine learning, data is passed through algorithms organized into multiple interconnected layers.
-The architecture of these algorithms, inspired by communications networks found in nature, allows machines to “learn” features.
-State of the art algorithms can perform astonishing degrees of feature recognition: for example, recognizing your face and distinguishing it from your friend’s.
+The architecture of these algorithms, inspired by communication networks found in nature, allows machines to “learn” features.
+State of the art algorithms can perform astonishing degrees of feature recognition: for example, a camera’s ability to recognize your face and distinguish it from your friend’s.
 Biologists aim to capitalize on these kinds of abilities by applying them to sequencing data.

 At the workshop, Volkan Sevim, a computational biologist at the US Department of Energy (DOE) Joint Genome Institute (JGI), presented on generating vector representations of proteins in order to conduct more efficient protein sequence alignments.
 He also aims to detect structural similarities in proteins that low sequence identity may belie.
 The technology he’s using is magical; transform any length of amino acid sequence into a smaller, constant-length vector using deep learning.
 Vector representations allow homology searches between proteins to become much simpler; instead of aligning sequences with popular, but computationally costly approaches such as BLAST and hidden Markov models (HMMs), “You just compute the distance between two vectors,” said Sevim.